 Although the studio always emphasized Boleslaw as its founder, his wife Marja Cybis was a talented artist in her own right and no doubt contributed just as much to its success as he did.
-Unfortunately she has gotten short shrift in Cybis studio literature, usually relegated to a brief mention in a description in a timeline.
+Unfortunately she has gotten short shrift in Cybis studio literature, relegated to a brief mention or a description in a timeline.
 Today, on the 60th anniversary of her death, it’s time to remedy that omission.

 Marja accompanied her husband to Italy (Rome and Florence) and then to North Africa (Libya) in 1928 and 1929.
 The timeline in Cybis in Retrospect is slightly off, because it claims they were in Libya in 1932; this is incorrect, as will be explained below.